GameStop short squeeze: Resurgence from February 24

 On February 24, GameStop share prices doubled in heavy volume in the final 90 minutes of trading, with the company's stock halting twice, shortly before closing at $91.70, a 104-percent gain.
 Gains continued in after-hours trading, nearing an additional 100 percent.
 Similar gains, although not as high, were reported with cinema operator AMC, clothing retailer Express and communications software group BlackBerry.
 Reports could not identify a specific cause for the surge.
 The jump came a day after GameStop announced its chief financial officer Jim Bell would resign to help 'accelerate GameStop's transformation'.

-On March 8, the stock saw continued rising of 41 percent to $194.50, and with around 25 percent of the stocks being shorted at this time.
+On March 8, the stock surged 41 percent to $194.50, following GameStop's announcement that Ryan Cohen would lead a new committee to help the company's transition to e-commerce.
+Around 25 percent of the stocks remained shorted at the time.
 On March 9, the stock surged to its highest point since January, resulting in a market capitalization over $17 billion.
 Shares closed at $246.90, and increased a further 3 percent in after-hours trading.
 On the morning of 10 March, the stock rose as high as $348.50, before being paused for volatility, and then dropping 40 percent by 12:30 pm EST to the previous day's close.

 On March 24, the GameStop stock price fell 34 percent to $120.34 per share after earnings were released and the company announced plans for issuing a new secondary stock offering worth up to $1 billion.

 By March 24, short interests had dropped to 15 percent, compared to the 141 percent level at its peak in January.

 On March 25, the stock rose 53 percent from its previous day's decline of 34 percent.

+GameStop reported on their Form 10-Q that, as of June 1, 2023, their investors had directly registered (DRSed) 76.6 million shares with their transfer agent via the direct registration system.